 Coluracetam has been shown to improve High-Affinity Choline Uptake in the brain, effectively enhancing choline synthesis.
 A sufficiency of choline for conversion to acetylcholine is essential to cognition, and animal studies have shown that a single dose of coluracetam improved learning impairment in brains that were exposed to neurotoxins.

 While research on coluracetam is ongoing, it shows tremendous promise as a long-term cognitive enhancer, with potential as a treatment for depressive disorder, neurodegenerative diseases, and even as a brain health protectant.
 At present, its nootropic capabilities are largely undocumented by research, but many users report that it has a positive impact on a variety of cognitive abilities, from memory to learning capacity, and there is anecdotal support for the idea that coluracetam brightens mood, reduces anxiety, and promotes feelings of calmness.

 Though coluracetam is a relatively new discovery and much remains to be learned about its effects and mechanisms of action, it is generally considered to be safe and well-tolerated when taken responsibly in moderate dosages.
-It’s widely available as a nootropic or dietary supplement at very affordable prices.

 If you’re looking for something new and innovative to add to your nootropic regimen, coluracetam could be just what’s needed to give your stack the boost you’re looking for.